-Flying faster on the same power - reducing cooling drag
+Flying and climbing faster on the same power - reducing cooling drag

 About the Benefits